 In May 2019, the Company paid MediWound \$17.5 million in consideration for the license, which was recorded as research and development expense during 2019.
 The FDA's December 2022 approval of NexoBrid resulted in the achievement of a \$7.5 million regulatory milestone payment pursuant to the terms of the license agreement.
-The Company recorded the \$7.5 million milestone for the licensing rights to commercially sell NexoBrid in the U.S. as an intangible asset as of December 31, 2022 (see Note 4, "Selected Balance Sheet Components" for further details).
+The Company recorded the \$7.5 million milestone for the licensing rights to commercially sell NexoBrid in the U.S. as an intangible asset as of December 31, 2022.
 The \$7.5 million milestone payment was paid to MediWound in February of 2023.

 Additionally, the Company is obligated to pay MediWound up to \$125.0 million, which is contingent upon meeting certain sales milestones.
 The first sales milestone payment of \$7.5 million would be triggered when annual net sales of NexoBrid or improvements to NexoBrid in North America exceed \$75.0 million.
-As of March 31, 2024, the sales milestone payments are not yet probable and therefore, not recorded as a liability.
-The Company also will pay MediWound tiered royalties on net sales ranging from mid-high single-digit to mid-teen percentages, subject to customary reductions.
+As of June 30, 2024, the sales milestone payments are not yet probable and therefore, not recorded as a liability.
+The Company also pays MediWound tiered royalties on net sales ranging from mid-high single-digit to mid-teen percentages, subject to customary reductions.
 Pursuant to the terms of the Company's supply agreement with MediWound, MediWound is manufacturing and will continue to manufacture NexoBrid for the Company on a unit price basis, which may be increased pursuant to the terms of the supply agreement.
 MediWound is obligated to supply the Company with NexoBrid for sale in North America on an exclusive basis for the first five years of the term of the supply agreement.
-Under the supply agreement, the Company possesses the option to extend the initial term of the agreement by an additional 24 months, which it did in May 2022.
-After the initial term, the Company may extend the supply agreement on an annual basis for up to 10 additional years, at its sole discretion.
+Under the supply agreement, the Company may extend the supply agreement on an annual basis for up to 10 additional years, at its sole discretion.
 Under the supply agreement, the Company is permitted to establish an alternate source of supply in certain circumstances, including the event of a supply failure.

 Additionally, beginning in 2020, BARDA procured quantities of NexoBrid from MediWound for use as a medical countermeasure in the event of a mass casualty emergency in the U.S. involving thermal burns.
 The initial, quarterly, procurement of NexoBrid by BARDA under its agreement with MediWound completed during the third quarter of 2022.
 As a part of BARDA's commitment to procure NexoBrid, the Company has received a percentage of gross profit for sales directly to BARDA.
-As of March 31, 2024, the Company did not hold a direct contract or distribution agreement with BARDA, or take title to the product procured by BARDA.
+As of June 30, 2024, the Company did not hold a direct contract or distribution agreement with BARDA, or take title to the product procured by BARDA.